yonitjio/n2-doc/content/60-tutorials/20-simple/_index.md

    {{< figure
    src="./images/n2-search-node.png"
    alt="Search node"
-   caption="Search node by typing on the search box" width="100%"
+   caption="Search Node by Typing on The Search Box" width="100%"
    >}}
 3. Add a `NotifyNode` and Connect the Nodes